 Remote Connection Point: whether the Connection Point is remote from the Item or groups of Items connected to the Connection Point, and if so the Connection Point location.

-Company Name: The name of the Company to which the Connection Point connected.
+Company Name: The name of the Company to which the Connection Point is connected.

 7.2 Where the Customer is only able to provide a Non-Geographic Inventory of the Customer’s Installation, the Customer shall not (unless the Company otherwise agrees) be entitled to receive Unmetered Supplies at the Customer’s Installation unless the Customer’s Installation was receiving Unmetered Supplies on 1 April 1998 via the Distribution System.

-The Customer shall, on such dates and at such frequency as is reasonably specified and varied from time to time by the Company provide to the Company and where the Customer has made an Election, to each other Inset Company to which it has Connection Points and has made a similar Election and also to the DNO:
+The Customer shall, on such dates and at such frequency as is reasonably specified and varied from time to time by the Company provide to the Company (and where the Customer has made an Election, to each other Inset Company to which it has Connection Points and has made a similar Election and also to the DNO):

 provide to the Company the Detailed Inventory for Profile Traded Items including additions, deletions or amendments to the Detailed Inventory (and, in the absence of any contrary specification by the Company, the Customer shall do so once per calendar year, due by the anniversary date of this Agreement); and/or